ASE-Workshop-2023/tutorial/_episodes/03-reading-writing-atoms.md

 ### ASE can write a variety of file formats

-- We can use ASE to write the ZnS structure in a `FHI-aims` readable format.
+- We can use ASE to write the ZnS structure in, for example, a `FHI-aims` readable format.
 - We don't need to specify the FHI-aims format; the filetype is inferred from the filename.
 - The `scaled=True` option is used to write in fractional coordinates; by default this writer uses Cartesian coordinates.